iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 3. Continuity
 4. Smoothness

-However, for special type of functions, we might need to focus on more interesting properties and such.
+However, for special type of functions, we might need to focus on more interesting properties.